icca-operator-dashboard/icca-operator-catalog/_files/how_to.md

----
-title: Prometheus Instance Creation tutorial
-description: This tutorial explains how create Instances for your Prometheus Operator.
----
 ### Create this CR which will create a Prometheus Instance along with a ServiceAccount and a Service of Type NodePort

 ```execute